chschmitz/cycles-maven-plugin/README.md

 cycles-maven-plugin
 ===================

+The Maven Cycles Plugin detects package dependency cycles and suggests dependencies that should be removed to get back to an acyclic package graph.

+Say

+    mvn site:run

-Maven Cycles Plugin - say "mvn site:run" and refer to the Maven site for details.
+and refer to the Maven site for details.